VPD Calculator & Chart (Vapor Pressure Deficit)

 You can get an estimate of leaf temperature by measuring canopy temperature with an infrared sensor, or an air temperature sensor (aspirated is best) located near the plant canopy.
 Leaf temperature is normally a few degrees cooler than air temperature due to evaporative cooling.

 There are various equations that we can use to calculate vapor pressure.
-Our VPD calculator uses the equation set out by Tetens in 1930 to calculate vapor pressure of liquid water, which is equal to the vapor pressure of air at saturation.
-The Tetens equation is accurate to within 0.1% over the range of 0 to 50 °C.
+Our VPD calculator uses the equation set out by vapor pressure of liquid water, which is equal to the vapor pressure of air at saturation.
+The Tetens equation is accurate to within 0.1% over the range of 0 to 50 °C.to calculate

 The Tetens equation for saturation vapor pressure uses the exponent function: